reselbob/simple-node-grpc/server/README.md

 * `subtract`, subtracts an array of floating point numbers passed to it, calculated according to order in the array
 * `multiply`, multiplies an array of floating point numbers passed to it, calculated according to order in the array
 * `divide`, divides an array of floating point numbers passed to it, calculated according to order in the array
-* `repeat`, repeats a submitted string as a stream.
-The number of emissions in the stream is determined by the parameter, `limit` in the message, `RepeatRequest`.
+* `chatter`, chatters a submitted string as a stream.
+The number of emissions in the stream is determined by the parameter, `limit` in the message, `ChatterRequest`.
 * `ping`, pings back a submitted string

 For the details of the request and reponse message for each function, read the section, **The `.proto` File**, the follows the section **tl;dr** below.